 Natural disasters reveal the traditional view of disasters as divine retribution: tian zai (天災), literally 'heavenly disaster ...
 It provides reference for disaster-management departments in their decision-making and technical support for China's disaster- ... assessing disasters and emergency relief, and analyzing and studying disasters using such advanced technology as satellite ...
 Natural disasters in China are the result of several different natural hazards that affect the country according to its ...

 1995 Marcopper mining disaster in the Philippines, March 1996 Doñana disaster, tailings dam breach of the Los Frailes zinc/ ...
-Environmental disasters, Lists of disasters, Environment-related lists). ...
+Environmental disasters, Lists of disasters, Environment-related lists, Pollution events by year). ...
 The Worst Nuclear Disasters Strengthening the Safety of Radiation Sources Archived 2009-03-26 at the Wayback Machine p.
-14. ( ...
+14. ...
 This article is a list of environmental disasters.
 In this context it is an annotated list of specific events caused by human ...

 ... at IMDb Love, Weddings & Other Disasters at AllMovie (Articles with short description, Short ...
 Love, Weddings & Other Disasters is a 2020 romantic comedy film written and directed by Dennis Dugan, from a story by Dugan, ...
 Love, Weddings & Other Disasters grossed $0 in the United States and Canada, and a worldwide total of $922,586.
-On review ...
+The film was ...
 The website's critics consensus reads: "A romantic comedy only in the loosest sense, Love, Weddings & Other Disasters offers a ...

 "Disaster myths after the Great East Japan Disaster and the effects of information sources on belief in such myths."
 Disasters ...
 The disaster can also be a jolt of energy which drives people to respond to the emergency.
 Those who went through the disaster ...
-One commonly held disaster myth is that people develop an insurmountable, illogical fear in the face of a disaster.
-In turn, ...
-Human response to disasters has been recorded throughout human history In ancient times, disasters were seen through the lens ...
+In ancient times, disasters were seen through the lens of supernormal explanations.
+The term "disaster myth" has been created ...
+They also believe disease epidemics develop in the wake of disasters.
+The fact that they died from the disaster does not make ...

 In international law, the Prevention of Disasters Principle, as first elaborated in the Agenda arising from the United Nations ... pre-emptive or restraining actions when a consensus of scientific opinion is that failing to do so will cause some disaster to ...